Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

 V. G# minor

-The following are a few chord progressions in the key of C-sharp minor:
+The following is an example chord progressions in the key of C-sharp minor:

 - (Most common) I — IV—V—I: C# minor — F# minor — G#minor — C# minor